 “That’s the law of magic you just invoked.
 It wasn’t perfect… Geez, that was pretty good despite not knowing the basics of magic.”

 That unpleasant method of speak is his way of giving praise.

 A coldness falls upon the area.
 The glare in Suimei Yakagi’s eyes is overwhelming.
 Does he consider me as his enemy?

 The small shadow has held him in high regard ever since he defeated that spellcaster’s guild member.
 The level of mastery he’s reach at his young age even lets him steal control over his opponent’s spell.
-In terms of ability, he might even rival the 12 sages, but that isn’t a story that should be unfolded.
+In terms of ability, he might even rival the Elite 12, but that isn’t a story that should be unfolded.

 Suimei Yakagi steps towards the small shadow.
 He begins with a calm pace, but then, possibly picking up on the small shadow’s intent, accelerates to an impossible speed.

 The small shadow quickly chants a spell.
 Close quarter combat isn’t my specialty.
 Suimei Yakagi goes to snap his fingers, but falls back upon recognizing danger.
 There was no hesitation in his decision.